Welcome to Body Mapping Australia

 Teaching the art of movement in music

 My story is grounded on a lifetime of making music and a passion for understanding movement.
-The distilling of these two elements of performance forms the essence of my teaching as an Andover Educator.
+The distilling of these two elements of performance forms the essence of my teaching as a LBME.
 After all these years as a musician, I’ve come to know that it is the quality of my awareness & movement in all those thousands of hours of practise, rehearsal and performance, that ultimately dictated the success of my musical communication.
-I want to share this hard-won knowledge with my fellow musicians.
+I’d like to share this hard-won knowledge with you and all my fellow musicians.

 When was the last time that you felt really good in your body when playing music?
 If it’s been a while, then the statistics are saying you are not alone and that you may even be experiencing pain or discomfort as a result of playing.